ghuntley/ghuntley.github.io/_draft/_posts/integration-of-objective-c-libraries-with-xamarin-ios.md

 * Define NSString in C# vary rarely, used when Apple use strings as tokens - lookup in KVP dictionary, working with notifications or uitableviewcell
 * ID is shorthand for NSObject.
+* dispatch_queue_t is a datatype that belongs to grand central dispatch.

 # Unit Testing for Correctness